The Night INXS Played Their First Concert

 That's exactly what he became through 1995.
 By then, they had done something considered all but unthinkable.
 "Before INXS, the idea that any group could graduate to dominance of the world’s airwaves from the sweaty beerhalls of Australia seemed as strange and remote as the country itself," Andrew Mueller of the Guardian memorably said.
 "Before Hutchence, the notion that mainstream international rock star was a plausible career option for someone from Australia felt preposterous."

 Less than a year after INXS' debut, they issued a single called "Simple Simon" / "We Are the Vegetables" on Deluxe, followed by the October 1980 release of a self-titled debut and another single called "Just Keep Walking."
 They went on a 300-show country-wide tour, and then recorded a second studio effort that went into the Australian Top 15 in 1981.
 Subsequent singles "The Loved One" and "Stay Young" peaked at Nos.
 18 and 21 back home.

 It was all very respectable, but hardly earth shattering – at least so far.
-Then this close-knit group had its next light-bulb moment: In April 1982, Andrew Farriss, Hutchence, and Pengilly set out with a tape of their music -- hoping to spark interest in the U.K. and the United States.
+Then this close-knit group had its next light-bulb moment: In April 1982, Andrew Farriss, Hutchence, and Pengilly set out with a tape of their music, hoping to spark interest in the U.K. and the United States.
 A new deal with WEA followed, and their follow up album Shabooh Shoobah reached the Top 5 in Australia.
 "The One Thing" crept up to No. 14.
 It would be 1983, however, before they signed a recording contract in North America.
-That coincided with the long-awaited chart-topping Australia single "Original Sin" -- and INXS, finally, were on its way.
+That coincided with the long-awaited chart-topping Australia single "Original Sin" – and INXS, finally, were on their way.